benthomasson/ftl-pytest-agent/README.md

-FTL Agent -- Reasoning AI Pytest Agent
+FTL Pytest Agent -- Reasoning AI Pytest Agent
 ==========================================

 An agent that generates pytests from code and docstrings.